BGU-SE-Courses/2025-mbt-ai/README.md

 ## What we tested
 In this assignment, we focused on testing two key features of PrestaShop: updating a product price as an admin and adding a product to the cart as a user.
 Below are the detailed scenarios for each feature:

-🛠 Feature: Admin updates a product price in PrestaShop.
+🛠 Scenario: Admin updates a product price in PrestaShop.

-Scenario: Admin successfully changes the price of a product.

-Given the admin is on the PrestaShop login page.
-When the admin logs in with email and password.
+Preconditions: The admin logs in with email and password, and the product exists in the product catalog.

-And the admin navigates to the product catalog.
+Postcondition: The product's price is updated in the product catalog.
-And the admin selects the product name.
-And the admin updates the retail price to price.
-Then the product price should be updated successfully.

-🛒 Feature: User adds a product to the cart and proceeds to checkout.
+🛒 Scenario: The user adds a product to the cart and proceeds to checkout.

-Scenario: User successfully adds a product and reaches the checkout page.

-Given the user is on the PrestaShop homepage.
-When the user logs in with email and password.
-And adds name to the cart.
-And the user is on the cart page and clicks checkout.
+Preconditions: The user has valid login credentials, and the product is available on the storefront.

-Then the user should be on the checkout page.
+Postconditions: The user is successfully redirected to the checkout page, the product is displayed in the shopping cart summary, and the system is ready for the user to complete the purchase.

 ## How we tested